Top 10 best fast family cars 2023

 If circumstances dictate that you need to have a family car, you might think that spells the end of your dreams of owning something fast and fun to drive.
-Not so, there are plenty of fast family cars on the market that fill both roles in style.
+Fear not, there are plenty of fast family cars on the market right now that can fill both roles.

 This list of the 10 best fast family cars brings together cars from all sectors of the market.
-At the lower end of the price bracket, you'll find hot hatches like the brilliant Volkswagen Golf R, offering up four-wheel drive security, a practical five-door body and a powerful engine which can carve up the average British B-road as quickly as anything out there.
+At the lower end of the price bracket, you'll find hot hatches like the brilliant Volkswagen Golf R, offering up four-wheel drive security, a practical five-door body and a punchy engine to carve up your B-road of choice.